Joystream/orion/docs/developer-guide/tutorials/entity-visibility.md

 ## Managing entity visibility

+If you want an entity (either one or all of it's fields) to be not part of the `public` schema, then while creating the Graphql definition of given entity decorate it with the `@schema(name: "admin")` directive.
+This will ensure that the entity/table is part of `admin` schema and so the GraphQL API wont expose any data associated with such entities

-In order to adjust the visibility of the data, either because you're introducing new entities / fields or because you'd like to change the existing rules, you can modify the `getViewDefinitions` method in `db/migrations/2000000000000-Views.js`.
+Dy decorating the GRAPHQL entity with `@schema(name: "admin")` directive, the entity data will be entirely invisible.
+To adjust the visibility of the data, either because you want to expose some of the fields, you need to add the visibility rules by modifying the `getViewDefinitions` method in `db/viewDefinitions.js`.

 This method returns an object which maps the database table name to one of the following:
 - an **array** of `WHERE` conditions that will be applied to the public view of that table.
 Those `WHERE` conditions are used to filter out the hidden entities from the public view.
 They will be joined using `AND` operator.
 In case you wish to hide the whole table, you can set the conditions to `['FALSE']`, which will result in a view that always returns an empty result set.